 Description PIP Rank

 Jumping from the cab 1

-Fall from vehicle - truck part or trailer
+Fall from vehicle - truck part or trailer 2

 Fall from ladder 3

 Fall from vehicle to ground, unspecified 4

 PIP prioritizes injury types by ranking three important factors and averaging.
-The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
-Highest time-loss =, Highest medical content of claims = are noted with these symbols, when available. the type $ost = O$,
+The PIP ranks the count of injuries, the type (e.g., fall from elevation, struck by), and the number of time-loss days.
+Highest time-loss =, Highest medical cost =, Highest count of claims = are noted with these symbols, when available.